Jake LaMotta: Early life

-LaMotta was born on the Lower East Side of New York City on July 10, 1922, to Italian parents, Elizabeth (Merluzzo) and Joseph LaMotta.
-Many sources had reported his year of birth as 1921, but his daughter Christi said in a Facebook post immediately following his death that it was in fact 1922.
-His mother was born in the United States to Italian immigrants, while his father was an immigrant from Messina, Sicily, who came with family including his brother Joseph.
-The family lived briefly in Philadelphia before returning to New York and settling in the Bronx.
+LaMotta was born on the Lower East Side of New York City on July 10, 1922, to Italian parents, Elizabeth (Merluzzo) and Giuseppe "Joseph" LaMotta.
+Many sources had reported his year of birth as 1921, but his daughter Christi claimed it was in fact 1922.
+His mother was born in the United States to Italian immigrants, while his father was an immigrant from Messina, Sicily, who came with family including Jake's older brother Joseph.
+The family lived briefly in Philadelphia before returning to New York City and settling in the Bronx.

 Jake's father forced the boy to fight other boys in order to entertain neighborhood adults, who threw pocket change into the ring.
 LaMotta's father collected the money and used it to help pay the rent.
 One of LaMotta's cousins on his father's side was Richard LaMotta, who became an entrepreneur and creator of the Chipwich ice cream treat.

 LaMotta learned to box while in a reformatory in upstate New York, where he'd been sent for attempted robbery.
 Afterward he fought undefeated in amateur bouts, turning professional at age 19 in 1941.
 During World War II, he was rejected for military service due to a childhood mastoid operation on one of his ears which affected his hearing.

 Boxing career

-As a middleweight in his first fifteen bouts, LaMotta went 14–0–1 (3 KOs) before losing a highly controversial split decision to Jimmy Reeves in Reeves' hometown of Cleveland, Ohio.
+As a middleweight in his first fifteen bouts, LaMotta went 14–0–1 (3 KOs).
+On September 24, 1941, he almost defeated Jimmy Reeves by a knockout in Reeves' hometown of Cleveland, Ohio, but the referee counted to nine before he was interrupted by the boxing bell, signaling the end of the match, and by a split decision, LaMotta controversially lost to Reeves, despite the latter being knocked down.
 Chaos erupted after the decision was announced.
-Fights broke out around the ring and the crowd continued to boo for 20 minutes.
-The arena's organist tried (but failed) to calm down the crowd by playing the "Star Spangled Banner".
+Fights broke out around the ring and the crowd continued to riot for 20 minutes.
+The arena's organist unsuccessfully tried to calm down the crowd by playing the "Star Spangled Banner".
+However, while the crowd continued to riot, the violence outside the ring led to many arrests.

 One month later, LaMotta and Reeves fought again in the same arena.
 LaMotta lost a much less controversial decision.
 A third match between the two took place on March 19, 1943, in Detroit, Michigan.
 The first five rounds were close, though Reeves was struggling in the fourth.
 In the sixth round, LaMotta floored Reeves, who was only down for a second.
 Once the fight resumed, LaMotta landed a left on Reeves' chin, sending him down face-first.
 Reeves was blinking his eyes and shaking his head as the referee counted him out.